microsoft/vscode-docs/docs/java/java-tutorial.md

 <a class="tutorial-install-extension-btn" href="http://aka.ms/vscode-java-installer-win">Download Visual Studio Code Java Pack Installer</a>

-The package can be used as a clean install or an update for existing environment to add Java or Visual Studio Code to your development environment.
-Once [downloaded](http://aka.ms/vscode-java-installer-win) and opened, it automatically detects if you have the fundamental components in your local development environment, including the JDK, Visual Studio Code and essential Java extensions.
-During install, it pulls the stable versions of those tools from trusted online sources, install and configure them on your system.
+The package can be used as a clean install or an update for an existing development environment to add Java or Visual Studio Code.
+Once [downloaded](http://aka.ms/vscode-java-installer-win) and opened, it automatically detects if you have the fundamental components in your local development environment, including the JDK, Visual Studio Code, and essential Java extensions.
+During install, it downloads the stable versions of those tools from trusted online sources, then installs and configures them on your system.

 ![Detect Environment](images/java-tutorial/detect-eng.png)